ERC20

 transfer

-• the caller must have a balance of at least amount.*
+recipientcannot be the zero address.- the caller must have a balance of at least

 function transfer(address recipient, uint256 amount) public virtual override returns (bool);